 Florida has almost 70,000 residents on the sex offender registry.
 Nationwide, there are almost 900,000 sexual offenders on the registry.

 What is the Difference Between a Sexual Predator and a Sexual Offender?

 The difference between a sexual predator and a sexual offender is the severity of the crime for which they’ve been convicted.
 Sexual predators are sex offenders who have also been convicted of a first-degree felony that is related to sexual misconduct or who has been convicted of two second-degree felonies related to sexual misconduct.
 Sexual predators have more stringent registry reporting requirements.

-How to Get Off the Sex Offender Registry
+How to Get Off the Sex Offender Registry in Florida

 Protect Your Future